 The demonstration code above shows the various features that are available for the widget.

-To set the range of acceptable values you can use
+To set the range of acceptable values, you can use the

-Clicking on the up and down arrows on the widget will increase or decrease the value in the widget by an amount, which can be set using
+Clicking the up and down arrows on the widget will increase or decrease the value in the widget by an amount, which can be set using the

 QDoubleSpinBox have a